segmentstream-com/segmentstream-com.github.io/_docs/integrations/facebook.md

 ### <a name="0"></a>Introduction
 ------
-Using DigitalDataManager, you can fully integrate Facebook with your site: Including standard and custom events
+Using SegmentStream, you can fully integrate Facebook with your site: Including standard and custom events

 [Facebook integration guide](https://developers.facebook.com/docs/facebook-pixel/api-reference)